hakanuskan/CPU-GPU_CountingTrianglesInGraphs/readme.txt

-Description of archive (explain directory structure, documents and source files): A
+Description of archive (explain directory structure, documents and source files): Work with paralell_counter & weifeiler_lehman folders

-Instructions to build and test project: Explained in paralell_counter and Lehman folders
+Instructions to build and test project: Explained in paralell_counter and weifeiler_lehman folders